OgistDipen/Facc/README.md

 phpmyadmin is running on localhost:8899 port mysql is on 4306 port

-4. go into src folder and install dependencies:
+4. bash into container and install dependencies:

-   composer install

-5. Fix storage permission problem with:

-   chmod -R guo+w storage
+   to bush into container run: sudo docker exec -it php /bin/sh to fix permission problems, from within bashed container run: chmod -R guo+w storage to install dependencies, from within bashed container run: composer install to migrate database, from withing bashed container run: php artisan migrate

+   php artisan db:seed <br />

+   If you encounter any problem, try this solution: <br />

+   php artisan config:clear <br />
+   php artisan cache:clear <br />

+   and after that try again <br />

+   php artisan migrate:refresh <br />
+   php artisan db:seed <br />

-6. Log into phpmyadmin container
+5. Log into phpmyadmin container

 go to http://localhost:8899